horustaxi/Elite-Fitness-Ionic/README.md

 <h3>What is Elite Fitness?</h3>
 Elite Fitness lets you Calculate your maintenance caloric intake using a simple, user friendly calculator.
 Define weight loss/gain goals and set daily caloric intake along with progress tracking using in app charting.
-Elite Fitness is an application developed using the Ionics framework within a period of a week.
+Elite Fitness is an application developed using the Ionics framework within the period of a week.
 <h3>Installation</h3>
-Step One - Set Up
+Step One - (Set Up)
 Calculate your maintenance caloric intake using our simple calculator Or input a custom amount.

 Step Two - Set Goals
 Define weight loss/gain goals and set daily caloric intake eather with a custom weight loss or predefined one.<br>

 Step Three - Track Your Progress
 Use our charts to track your progress to a healthier you!